bcgov/design-system/components/date_input/README.md

 This checkbox has been built according to [WCAG 2.0 AA](https://www.w3.org/TR/WCAG20/) standards and all government services should strive to meet this level.
 This component successfully includes the following accessibility features:

 ### Screenreaders
-* Proper ALT labels are included
-* Language tag has been set to english
+* Dropdown selections not used to ensure effcient readability for screenreaders
+* Input field labels are used instead of placeholder text.
+Placeholder text dissapears after in focus which can cause issues remembering what is requested from the user
+(more coming soon)

 ### Colour Contrast
-* Contrast ratios are at least 7:1 for normal text and 4.5:1 for large text
+* Contrast ratios are at least 7:1 for text and input fields
+* Increased input field border width

 ### Keyboard Navigation
-* Supports tab navigation for use without a mouse
+* No auto advancing to next input field

 ### Learn More
 * Accessibility Contacts in Government